apro187/HA-Tools/wiki.md

 ---

-## 🔐 Configuration File
+## 🔐 Configuration & Initial Pull

-- By default: `.ha-tools-config/config.json` in the parent directory of your automations/scripts
+- By default: `config/config.json` in your `~/Documents/HA-Tools` directory
 - Or as set by the `HA_TOOLS_CONFIG_BASE` environment variable
 - Never in the repo/project folder

+**Setup script features:**
+- Prompts for your Home Assistant URL, token, and preferred folders
+- Creates the folders (`config/`, `automations/`, `scripts/`, `logs/`) if they don't exist
+- After setup, automatically pulls all automations and scripts from your Home Assistant instance and saves them locally
+- All fields are set by the setup script and can be updated by re-running it

 **Config file structure:**
 The `config.json` file is a simple JSON object with the following keys: